Yongtulu/myvoicetts/README.md

 # MyVoiceTTS

-A local Text-to-Speech application that clones your own voice using [F5-TTS](https://github.com/SWivid/F5-TTS), with a Streamlit web interface.
+A local Text-to-Speech application that clones my own voice using [F5-TTS](https://github.com/SWivid/F5-TTS), with a Streamlit web interface.
 Built for generating narration audio from text or documents — ideal for PPT presentations, voiceovers, and more.

+Created by VSCode+ClaudeCode

 ## Features